sublimemarch/so-you-just-learned/glossary.md

 ### R
 ### S

-#### [Stereotype Threat](https://en.wikipedia.org/wiki/Stereotype_threat):  *Stereotype threat is a situational predicament in which people are or feel themselves to be at risk of conforming to stereotypes about their social group.*
+#### [Stereotype Threat](https://en.wikipedia.org/wiki/Stereotype_threat):  *A situational predicament in which people are or feel themselves to be at risk of conforming to stereotypes about their social group.*
-#### [Sealioning](http://simplikation.com/why-sealioning-is-bad/):  *the act of jumping into a discussion with demands for evidence and answers to questions.*
+#### [Sealioning](http://simplikation.com/why-sealioning-is-bad/):  *The act of jumping into a discussion with demands for evidence and answers to questions.*

 ### T

-#### [Trans](http://www.glaad.org/reference/transgender): *individuals whose gender identity is different than the gender that was assigned at birth.*
+#### [Trans](http://www.glaad.org/reference/transgender): *Individuals whose gender identity is different than the gender that was assigned at birth.*

 ### U
 ### V